 Firearm incidents don’t “just happen.”
 Most incidents are caused by:

 - Ignorance of safety rules.

-This manual and your instructors will give you all the information you need to prevent firearm incidents.
-After class, it is up to YOU to apply the information you learn.
+This course will give you all the information you need to prevent firearm incidents.
+After the course, it is up to YOU to apply the information you learn.
 Make firearm safety a habit you follow whenever handling firearms.

 There are four simple rules to follow each and every time you are around firearms.

 - Always keep the muzzle pointed in a safe direction and under control.

 What is a safe direction?
 Only you can decide what is safe.
 For example, if you have a hunter on your left, you should not have the muzzle pointing in that direction.
 The safest direction may change, depending on what happens around you.
 Think!
 Be alert at all times!

 - Treat all guns as if they were loaded.